cobaltcore-dev/prysm/pkg/producers/opslog/README.md

 - Ensure that the Ceph RGW log format is JSON-based to be compatible with this tool.
 - If using NATS, ensure the server is running and accessible from the producer.
 - Prometheus should be configured to scrape the exposed metrics endpoint.
+- **Multi-tenant environments**: The tool automatically extracts tenant information from user identifiers and ensures proper separation of metrics across tenants.
+- **Bucket name collision handling**: Buckets with identical names from different tenants are properly isolated in all metrics.
 - Sidecar injection is supported via a mutating webhook (see related documentation for Kubernetes usage).

 > This README will be updated as new features and improvements are introduced.
 Contributions and feedback are welcome!